ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 # Security Considerations

-The mechanisms in this document are inherently vulnerable to active attack because an attacker can remove the TCP-TLS option.
-Thus, even when TCP-AO is used, all that is being provided is continuity of authentication from the initial handshake.
+The mechanisms in this document are inherently vulnerable to active attack because an attacker can remove the TCP-TLS option, thus downgrading you to ordinary TCP.
+Even when TCP-AO is used, all that is being provided is continuity of authentication from the initial handshake.
 If some sort of external authentication mechanism was provided or certificates are used, then you might get some protection against active attack.

+Once the TCP-TLS option has been negotiated, then the connection is resistant to active data injection attacks.
+If TCP-AO is not used, then injected packets appear as bogus data at the TLS layer and will result in MAC errors followed by a fatal alert.
+The result is that while data integrity is provided, the connection is not resistant to DoS attacks intended to terminate it.

+If TCP-AO is used, then any bogus packets injected by an attacker will be rejected by the TCP-AO integrity check and therefore will never reach the TLS layer.
+Thus, in this case, the connection is also resistant to DoS attacks, provided that endpoints require integrity protection for RST packets.
+If endpoints accept unauthenticated RST, then no DoS protection is provided.

 --- back